 While traveling abroad, your kids will hear foreign speech everywhere: on the bus, on the beaches, in restaurants, parks, etc. They will hear how locals are talking to each other while waiting in line.
 They will listen to local songs while walking in a shopping mall.
 They will be exposed to the sounds of a foreign speech, and that’s a good thing.

-Scientists say that passive exposure to a foreign speech enhances the learning of foreign speech sounds.
+Scientists say that passive exposure to foreign speech enhances the learning of foreign speech sounds.
 What does it mean?
 Basically, it means that after a 7-days trip, it will get easier for your children to distinguish one specific speech sound from another.
 Your children will be able to understand the speech of native speakers much better.

 If your kids get addicted to traveling, they will get eager to learn foreign languages.
 Here is why.